Shadorain/swappy/README.md

 - `text_font` is the font used to render text, its format is pango friendly
 - `paint_mode` is the mode activated at application start (must be one of: brush|text|rectangle|ellipse|arrow|blur, matching is case-insensitive)
 - `early_exit` is used to make the application exit after saving the picture or copying it to the clipboard
+- `fill_shape` is used to toggle shape filling (for the rectangle and ellipsis tools) on or off upon startup
 - `custom_color` is used to set a default value for the custom color